enforcement

 - Token forgery — cryptographic signature verification rejects tokens not signed by a trusted Authority.

-- Token tampering — any modification to scope, budget, expiry, agent ID, or resource scope invalidates the signature.
+- Token tampering — any modification to scope, expiry, agent ID, or resource scope invalidates the signature.

 - Expired credential reuse — expiry check rejects tokens whose TTL has elapsed.